Coder-RL/LibreChat-Ollama/rag_api/README.md

 2. **API Security**:
    - Token-based authentication is implemented for all endpoints except `/health`
+   - Tokens are hashed using SHA-256 to prevent plaintext storage
+   - Tokens can be created with TTL for automatic expiration
    - Tokens can be rotated, revoked, and audited using the `manage_token.py` script
    - Token usage is tracked with metadata (creation time, last used, request count, IP addresses)
    - Stale tokens can be automatically revoked to prevent security risks